sg2295/Sudoku-Solver/readme.md

 Apart from a constraint satisfaction problem, Sudoku can also be represented as an exact cover problem.
 Exact cover problems are decision problems which can be represented by a set and a collection of its subsets.
 Knuth's *Algorithm X* is capable of solving exact cover problems and if implemented correctly using *Dancing links* is a very efficient approach.
 [3] As further work, this approach should be explored further, implemented and compared with the current solution.

-## References TODO: CONVERT TO B. REFERENCING STYLE
+## References
-[1] Rossi, Francesca. *Handbook of constraint programming*.
-Elsevier, 2006.
+[1] Rossi, F., 2006. *Handbook of constraint programming*.
+Amsterdam: Elsevier.

-[2] Norvig, Peter, Russel, Stuart. *Artificial Intelligence: A Modern Approach 3rd Edition*.
-Pearson Education, 2016.
+[2] Norvig, P., Russel, S., 2016. *Artificial Intelligence: A Modern Approach*.
+Third Edition.
+Harlow: Pearson Education.

-[3] Knuth, Donald. *Dancing links*.
-2000.
-Available at: https://arxiv.org/pdf/cs/0011047.pdf.
+[3] Knuth, D. E., 2000. *Dancing links* [Online].
+Stanford: University of Stanford.
+Available from: https://arxiv.org/pdf/cs/0011047.pdf [Accessed 14 June 2021].